hamishwillee/hamishwillee.github.io/_posts/2014-06-20-Trello-project-management-tools-and-burndown-charts.markdown

 The API does appear to [support extracting historical data](http://stackoverflow.com/questions/9812453/trello-api-determine-when-a-card-changed-lists) so a more advanced sheet/web app might get time spent/estimated data direct from *Trello* rather than by building it up by taking snapshots over time.
 This approach could be useful for generating a historical view of a project which was not started using any of the other tools.

+## Screenful for Trello

+[Screenful for Trello](http://www.screenful.me/screenful-for-trello/) is a dashboard for supporting agile development in Trello.
+It is intended to be displayed on a large monitor as an "information radiator" in the office.

+I haven't used this tool personally, but it does look like it might be useful in an office environment.

+*2015-06-26: Created this section.*

 # Summary